Daily readings

 Tuesday, April 21, 2026

 Saint Anselm of Canterbury, Bishop and Doctor of the Church.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Anselm of Canterbury, Bishop and Doctor of the Church